 - Many additional systems

-The more a manufacturer can enable EDI to integrate with their businesses systems, the more it can help create efficiencies while reducing errors that inhibit growth and productivity.
+The more a manufacturer can enable EDI to integrate with their business processes, the more it can help create efficiencies while reducing errors that inhibit growth and productivity.
 Utilizing EDI can help to ease communication between the multitude of systems that a manufacturer might use for different departments and tasks.
 By enabling these systems a manufacturer can allow for cross-departmental and cross-channel communication at much higher speed, helping to facilitate supply chain and fulfillment requirements, increasing productivity and output along the way.

 Almost as important as the type of EDI system is how a manufacturer chooses to implement it across its processes.
 The two most typical options are in-house and outsourced, usually cloud based EDI.